-(a-10) Notwithstanding item (2) of subsection (a) of this Section, any person who is not a federally licensed firearm dealer and who desires to transfer or sell a firearm or firearms to any person who is not a federally licensed firearm dealer shall, before selling or transferring the firearms, contact the Department of State Police with the transferee’s or purchaser’s Firearm Owner’s Identification Card number to determine the validity of the transferee’s or purchaser’s Firearm Owner’s Identification Card.
-This subsection shall not be effective until January 1, 2014.
-The Department of State Police may adopt rules concerning the implementation of this subsection.
-The Department of State Police shall provide the seller or transferor an approval number if the purchaser’s Firearm Owner’s Identification Card is valid.
-Approvals issued by the Department for the purchase of a firearm pursuant to this subsection are valid for 30 days from the date of issue.
+(a-10) Notwithstanding item (2) of subsection (a) of this Section, any person who is not a federally licensed firearm dealer and who desires to transfer or sell a firearm or firearms to any person who is not a federally licensed firearm dealer shall, before selling or transferring the firearms, contact a federal firearm license dealer under paragraph (1) of subsection (a-15) of this Section to conduct the transfer or the Illinois State Police with the transferee’s or purchaser’s Firearm Owner’s Identification Card number to determine the validity of the transferee’s or purchaser’s Firearm Owner’s Identification Card under State and federal law, including the National Instant Criminal Background Check System.
+This subsection shall not be effective until July 1, 2023.(430 ILCS 65/3) (from Ch.
+38, par.
+83-3) (Text of Section after amendment by P.A.
+102-237)

 (A) A person commits the offense of unlawful sale or delivery of firearms when he or she knowingly does any of the following:

 (a) Sells or gives any firearm of a size which may be concealed upon the person to any person under 18 years of age.

 (b) Sells or gives any firearm to a person under 21 years of age who has been convicted of a misdemeanor other than a traffic offense or adjudged delinquent.